oblinger/HookAnchorApp/PRJ/2022-03 OBS/OBS Meta.md

 2023-01-01 Foo		< Contains match, but is not a prefix z2011-00-00 Foo	< The Z can be used to force a dated entry later than others

 ### ALL CAPS

-- Used to denote a namespace menu or a page tag
+- Used to denote a namespace submenu
+- Capitalization of a folder should always match the capitalization of its hook page

 An ***all caps*** entry is a "hook of hooks", within the unified namespace it serves as a prefix for many other hooks thus becoming a menu of other hooks.